cpicha20/Code-Refactor/README.md

 ## Code-Refactor
 UCF Coding Bootcamp Week 1 Challange.
-This challenge focused on Rectoring non semantic code of the Horiseon
+This challenge focused on Rectoring non semantic code of the Horiseon <br>
 <a href="https://cpicha20.github.io/Code-Refactor/" target="_blank">Visit Site</a> 🚀